A Reflection on the Side by Side: Out of a South Korean Orphanage and Into the World Film Screening

 This reflection was written by one of the attendees.

-Growing up in Korea, I often came across a story of Koreans who were adopted oversees via TV programs or other media outlets.
+Growing up in Korea, I often came across a story of Koreans who were adopted overseas via TV programs or other media outlets.
 As a social worker who came to the U.S. for graduate studies and ended up staying long-term, I received professional newsletters that sometimes included stories of Koreans who were adopted into American families.
 However, these stories were generally presented in small pieces or through someone else’s lens.
 So, when I heard about the Side by Side film screening event, I signed up for it in hopes to hear and learn more about their experiences through their own voices.

 As Glenn Morey, the director of the film, shared, their unconventional approach made their story-telling very powerful.
 With minimal levels of directing, each participant reflected on and shared their unique but common experiences.
 Through their stories, I could feel the loss, grief and trauma they have been experiencing.
 At the same time, their resilience, strength and bravery are beyond amazing.